raul23/pyebooktools/README.rst

 .. _Miscellaneous options: #miscellaneous-options
 .. _OCR ones: #options-for-ocr
 .. _Options related to the input and output files: #options-related-to-the-input-and-output-files
+.. _related to extracting ISBNs from files: #options-related-to-extracting-isbns-from-files-and-finding-metadata-by-isbn
 .. _Script usage and options: #script-usage-and-options
 .. _Usage, options and configuration: #usage-options-and-configuration
 .. _-h, --help: #general-control-flags